Study sets, textbooks, questions

 a flat grassland in tropical or subtropical regions

-an island in the Indian Ocean off the southeastern coast of Africa.
+island in the Indian Ocean off the southeastern coast of Africa.
 Unique plant and animal life - largest island in the world, volcanic

 the longest and largest river in sub-saharan africa (was formally the congo river)